Onyx-Protocol/Onyx/docs/protocol/specifications/data.md

 The protocol uses a binary radix tree with variable-length branches to implement a *merkle patricia tree*.
 This tree structure is used for efficient concurrent updates of the [assets merkle root](#assets-merkle-root) and compact recency proofs for unspent outputs.

-The input to the *merkle patricia tree hash* (MPTH) is a list of key-value pairs of binary strings of arbitrary length ordered lexicographically by keys.
-Keys are unique bitstrings of a fixed length (length specified for each instance of the tree).
-Values are bitstrings of arbitrary length and are not required to be unique.
-Given a list of sorted key-value pairs, the MPTH is thus defined as follows:
+The input to the *merkle patricia tree hash* (MPTH) is a list of data entries; these entries will be hashed to form the leaves of the merkle hash tree.
+The output is a single 32-byte hash value.
+Given a sorted list of n unique inputs, `D[n] = {d(0), d(1), ..., d(n-1)}`, the MPTH is thus defined as follows:

 The hash of an empty list is a 32-byte all-zero string: